vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         bully: You think so?
       - choice: Somewhat…
         score: 1
-        bully: Check yourself again
+        bully: Check yourself again.
       - choice: I'm better than you
         score: 2
         bully: No, I'm better than you!
       - choice: My mother told me I'll go to Hell
         score: 3
-        bully: Relax, you will
+        bully: Relax, you will.
     q: Do you love Yourself?
-  - q: Do you hate other people?
+  - q: Do you hate the other people?
     choices:
       - score: 0
         choice: No, we are one
-        bully: Go watch Orange is the new Black on Netflix
+        bully: Go watch Orange is the new Black on Netflix.
       - score: 1
         choice: I only hate some
-        bully: They are the lucky ones
+        bully: They are the lucky ones.
       - score: 2
         choice: People are rude
         bully: This.
       - score: 3
         choice: I only hate working class
-        bully: And the middle class, right?
+        bully: …and the middle class, right?
   - q: Do you trust people?
     choices:
       - score: 0
         choice: Everybody deserves trust at first
-        bully: Just as you deserve to get scammed at first
+        bully: Just as you deserve to get scammed at first.
       - score: 1
         choice: I only trust the ones I know
         bully: Who can we really know?
       - score: 2
         choice: I'm suspicious enough
-        bully: Let me tell you who to trust
+        bully: …and I tell you who to trust
       - score: 3
-        choice: You better trust ME
+        choice: They better trust ME
-        bully: Or else
+        bully: Or else!
   - q: " Is environmental protection important to you?"
     choices:
       - score: 0
         choice: I only drink tap water, instead of bottled
-        bully: Plastic bottles are evil
+        bully: Plastic bottles are evil.
       - score: 2
         choice: The environment can protect itself
-        bully: From the activists
+        bully: …from the activists
       - score: 2
         choice: Important to keep some Pandas for hunting
-        bully: Pandas fart too much
+        bully: Pandas fart too much.
       - score: 3
         choice: I'll protect my people from the environment
-        bully: Because I can
+        bully: Because you can.
   - q: Are you looking good?
     choices:
       - score: 0
         choice: It's not important for me
-        bully: You go for the ugliest girl
+        bully: You go for the ugliest girl, right?
       - score: 2
         choice: I look like James Bond’s China-made pocket version, with less hair
-        bully: Pocket version means handsome
+        bully: Pocket version means handsome.
 ---
 This is an easy test to challange your authoriter values